-Man datory onsite r eviews Discretionary None Every 2 years or less Every 3-5 vears Over 5 years Discretion to conduct onsite reviews No review specified Type 1 10 Points · · · · · · · · · · · · · · · · · · · 3 Points 0 Points Type 2 10 Points 8 Points 5 Points 3 Points 0 1 Point
+Mandato ry On-Site Re views Discretionary None Every 2 years or less Every 3-5 years Over 5 years Discretion to conduct Onsite Reviews No Review Specified Type 1: 10 Points 8 Points 5 Points 2.5 Points 3 Points 0 Points Type 2: 10 Points 8 Points 5 Points 3 Points 0 Points 1 Point

-Type 1: Private occupational schools.
 Connecticut requires an onsite inspection of schools for purposes of initial authorization.
-The review is conducted by an evaluation team, which consists of at least two members representing the Office of Higher Education, and at least one member for each of the areas of occupational instruction for which authorization is sought, with experience in the occupation.
-The applicant school has the right to challenge any proposed member of the evaluation team upon showing good cause.
-(Conn.
-Gen. Stat. § 10a-22b(f),(g).)
-Connecticut receives 2.5 points for this element because while the first visit is mandatory, no onsite visits are mandated after that initial authorization, and there is no specified period of time for which discretionary onsite visits are provided.
+The review is conducted by an evaluation team which consists of at least two members representing the Office of Higher Education, and at least one member for each of the areas of occupational instruction for which authorization is sought, with experience in the occupation.
+Note that the applicant school has the right to challenge any proposed member of the evaluation team upon showing good cause.
+Conn.
+Gen. Stat. § 10a-22b(f),(g) Connecticut receives 2.5 points for this element because the first visit is mandatory, but no on-site visits are mandated after a school's initial authorization, and there is no specified period of time for which discretionary on-site visits are provided.

-Type 2: Private degree-granting schools.
-For initial licensure, Connecticut law provides for onsite visits on a discretionary basis, dependent upon the type of degree-granting postsecondary institution.
-Applicant institutions have an opportunity, prior to the onsite visit, to state objections regarding individuals identified in the list of evaluators who will be conducting the visit.
+Connecticut provides for onsite visits on a discretionary basis, dependent upon the type of degreegranting postsecondary institution, for initial licensure.
+Note that applicant institutions have an opportunity prior to the onsite visit to state objections regarding individuals identified in the list of evaluators who will be conducting the visit.
 While regulations allow for interim evaluations in some circumstances, Connecticut does not require regular onsite reviews, nor is there any indication of a timeframe in which discretionary on site reviews may occur.
 The state receives one point here because it allows for discretionary on site reviews as a condition for initial licensure.
-(Regs., Conn.
-State Agencies § 10a-34-6.)
+Regs., Conn.
+State Agencies § 10a-34-6